 Data taken from UK House Price Index

-The average conveyancing costs in Leeds for buying a property are £1,040 if freehold and £1,230 if leasehold.
-If you’re selling a freehold property, you can expect to pay £1,000 for your conveyancing costs and £1,170 for a leasehold property.
-This is based on Leeds’ average property price which is £234,045.
+Leeds has an average house price of £227,457.
+This means that the average conveyancing costs in Leeds for buying a property are £1,320 if freehold and £1,490 if leasehold.
+If you’re selling a freehold property, you can expect to pay £1,270 for your conveyancing costs and £1,420 for a leasehold property.

-Your total conveyancing costs will vary and will depend on the value of the property, location and how complicated the conveyancing process is.
+Your total conveyancing costs will vary and will depend on a variety of factors.
+This can include the property type, the location, and how complicated the case is.

-Your conveyancing costs will be made up of the solicitor’s legal fee and disbursements which are fees for third party services such as conveyancing searches.
-According to Leeds City Council’s website, it’ll cost £72.70 inc VAT for a Local Authority Search, which is more affordable compared to many other big UK cities.
+Your conveyancing costs will be made up of the solicitor’s legal fee and disbursements.
+According to Leeds City Council’s website, it’ll cost £75.46 inc VAT for a full Local Authority Search.
+This is more affordable compared to many other big UK cities.

 Data taken from Compare My Move’s Moving House Calculator.

-Conveyancing searches make up a big part of the conveyancing process and consist of Local Authority, Environmental and Water and Drainage searches.
-They will reveal important legal and environmental issues that are affecting the property and land, allowing you to learn before you buy.
+Conveyancing searches are a big part of the process and consist of a variety of searches such as the Environmental Search.
+They reveal important environmental issues that are affecting the property and land.

 Leeds has a high flood risk with the chance of flooding each year being greater than 3.3%.
 The main reason for this is the number of properties situated within close proximity to the River Aire.
 Despite the risk of flooding due to surface water being fairly high also, Leeds' main risk is from the rivers.

 As Leeds has a history of coal mining, ground instability is a big problem for many homeowners.
-Leeds is very close to a subsidence ‘hotspot’ meaning many properties could be at risk, however, as the Clay Hazards Level in Leeds is only classed as A to C, it is unlikely that the soil beneath the building will be the cause of any subsidence-related problems.
+Leeds is very close to a subsidence ‘hotspot’ meaning many properties could be at risk.
+The Clay Hazard Levels are class A to C. This means that it is unlikely to cause any subsidence-related problems.